-Our member companies are looking to grow their team and you could be their next hire.
+Our member companies and partners are looking to grow their teams and you could be their next hire.

 Maidbot is building the world’s very first housekeeping robots for hotels.